 To demand reparation for what . . . (looking Sigismund straight in the eye) I believed you guilty of.

-which they stare hard at each other) You have challenged . . .
+sigismund (takes a step back; a pause ensues during which they stare hard at each other) You have challenged . . .
 (Reaching out his hand) That's fine!

 AMADEUS (does not accept the proffered hand)